Previous Top

 · mVehicleProfileGuid

-The data for these items can be found in the vehicle_profile.db, except for the mVehicleProfileHash.
+The data for these items can be found in the vehicle_profile.db, except for mVehicleProfileHash.
 Only recently, using a lot of tests, it has been discovered how this Hash value can be computed.
 The calculation is only valid for the XT3.
-The XT does not have profiles, the XT2 only has one profile, and accepts a value 0, The Tread2 may be working similarly, but the computed values do not match.
+The XT does not have profiles, the XT2 only has two profiles (metric/imperial), and accepts a value 0.
+The Tread2 may be working similarly, but the profiles allow more configuration options, and the computed values do not match.

 If a correct Hash is not supplied in the trip file, the XT3 will popup a message when opening the trip, that the selected profile is out of date, often resulting in duplicated profile names, causing confusion.